Best Jeans for Mature Women

 - Stone washing: This process is done with pumice stones.
 These are the same type of stones you use to remove rough skin from your heels.
 The manufactures wash the jeans with these to give them a worn-in and roughed up look.

-- Worn-in : This effect can be seen on the thighs, the back of the knees and on the seat.
+- Worn-in : This effect can be seen on the thighs, the back of the knees and on the seat of the jeans.
 This is a slight lightening which is produced by artificial means.